mpinaud/alleysofyourmind/README.md

 # Alleys Of Your Mind ver.
 2

-A web landing page that is for the Alleys Of Your Mind radio show as a UX/UI design to develop process.
+A web landing page that is for the Alleys Of Your Mind radio show.
 The main focus was to learn SASS while focusing on responsive UI design.
-All imagery, UX/UI design and development code was created by 👨🏻‍💻

 ![alt text](https://github.com/mpinaud/alleys-of-your-mind-version-2/blob/master/img/aoym.png)